 You can use a CAD Settings preset for either a Floorplan or a 3D symbol from the Settings dropdown at the top of the CAD properties tab:

 Or you can customize the settings for your individual file:

 The CAD properties tab is divided into five sections:

 Displays detailed information about the loaded file selected on the left.

-Embed CAD file in drawing: Check this option if you may be sharing the .cmdrw file with someone who does not have access to the original AutoCAD file, or if the AutoCAD file is saved in a Network location and you may work somewhere without access to the network.
-Otherwise, the AutoCAD plan is only referencing the file from the file path where it is saved, like an xref.
+Embed CAD file in drawing: Check this option if you may be sharing the .cmdrw file with someone who does not have access to the original AutoCAD file or if the AutoCAD file is saved in a Network location and you may work somewhere without access to the network.
+Otherwise, the AutoCAD plan only references the file from the file path where it is saved, like an Xref.

 Scale and unit